All About Thyroid Cancer

 While thyroid cancer can be seen in patients of all ages, it is more frequently seen in young adults and women than many other cancers.

 Signs and Symptoms

 One of the challenges with thyroid cancer is in its detection: There are often no symptoms.
-“Thyroid cancer can be silent,” says Michael Sullivan, M.D., an endocrine surgeon at Jersey Shore University Medical Center.
+“Thyroid cancer can be silent,” says Michael Sullivan, M.D., an endocrine surgeon with Hackensack Meridian Health.

 But as the thyroid enlarges, it may begin to compress the structures surrounding it.
 Therefore, some people may notice a lump or swelling in the neck, have trouble swallowing or breathing, develop hoarseness or other voice changes, or note a constant cough that is not due to a cold.

 Because symptoms can be scarce, it’s critical to have regular screenings with your primary care physician.
 A complete exam, at least annually, is your best defense to a number of health problems, including thyroid cancer, Dr. Sullivan says.